dscc-admin-ch/lomas/CONTRIBUTING.md

 ## Adding a DP Library

 It is possible to add DP libraries quite seamlessly.
-Let0s say the new library is names 'NewLibrary'
+Let's say the new library is named 'NewLibrary'
 Steps:
 0. Add the necessary requirements in `lomas/lomas_server/requirements.txt` and `lomas/lomas_client/requirements.txt`
-1. Add the library the the DPLibraries StrEnum class in `lomas/lomas_server/constants.py` and add the `NewLibraryQuerier` option in the `querier_factory`.
+1. Add the library the the `DPLibraries` StrEnum class in `lomas/lomas_server/constants.py` and add the `NewLibraryQuerier` option in the `querier_factory` (in  `lomas/lomas_server/dp_queries/dp_libraries/factory.py`).
 2. Create a file for your querier in the folder `lomas/lomas_server/dp_queries/dp_libraries/new_library.py`.
 Inside, create a class `NewLibraryQuerier` that inherits from `DPQuerier` (`lomas/lomas_server/dp_queries/dp_querier.py`), your class must contain a `cost` method that return the cost of a query and a `query` method that return a result of a DP query.
 3. Add the three associated API endpoints .
 - a.
 Add the endpoint handlers in `lomas/lomas_server/routes/routes_dp.py`: `/new_library_query` (for queries on the real dataset), `/dummy_new_library_query` (for queries on the dummy dataset) and `/estimate_new_library_cost` (for estimating the privacy budget cost of a query).